Showing posts with label halloween. Show all posts

 On March 10, I had a total knee replacement (on my left knee) just before our country was shut down with no elective surgeries.

-I stayed overnight and went home to do some of my therapy at home.
-I went to Peak Performance for physical therapy.
+I stayed overnight and then went home to do some therapy.
+I went to Peak Performance for Therapy.

-My knee did not respond to therapy as it should, causing the orthopedic doctor to have to manipulate it.
+My knee did not respond to Therapy as it should, causing the orthopedic doctor to manipulate it.

 He went back to work full-time in September.
 (He works for a contractor of the government with full pay)

-We could not go much of anywhere, so I spent much of my time working or attending to my flowers.
-Most of which are in pots, which I only had to water and fertilize.
-We got a lot of rain this year, which helped with my plants.
+We couldn't go anywhere, so I spent a lot of time working or attending to my flowers.
+Most are in pots, which I only had to water and fertilize.
+This year, we got a lot of rain, which helped with my plants.

 We didn't see much of the grandkids or great-grandkids all summer.